9 Benefits of Workflow Automation That Prove It’s Worth It

 Team performance often depends on how quickly work moves between people.
 When everyone handles their share of manual tasks, delays pile up.
 Automation removes those slow points.

-Based on a McKinsey study, automation takes over 60% to 70% of routine activities, which gives back your team's hours each day.
-Over time, this shift increases employee satisfaction.
+According to McKinsey, automation software takes over 60% to 70% of routine activities, which gives back your team's hours each day.
+Over time, this shift can also lead to improved workforce satisfaction.

 Automation systems can even share information instantly, and you can set automated reminders to avoid missing tasks.
 Your employees don't need to send check-in messages since the system tracks them as well.
 That structure tightens task management and reduces downtime between stages.